 The eye exam will begin by addressing any worries or concerns you may have about your eyes, spectacles or contact lenses.
 Details of any eye health history and details of your general health and medication are also taken into consideration.
 Any family history of eye problems is also noted.

 We are proud to be one of the few practices in the midlands to boast an Optomap laser scanner.
 Scanning laser technology can be used to examine your eyes in much greater detail.
-Optomap allows the Optometrist to capture up to an 80% view of the retina with one image.
+Optomap allows the eye care practitioner to capture up to an 80% view of the retina with one image.
 The process is simple and painless and the images can be reviewed instantly.
 The images are stored safely to be used as a bench mark for future comparison.
 Images can also be transferred to other medical professionals, if required.

 Any additional tests, such as the visual field test or the “puff of air” test, will be recommended at the stage.